JuliaControl/ModelPredictiveControl.jl/docs/src/manual/nonlinmpc.md

 The performance is still lower than the nonlinear controller, as expected, but computations are about 2000 times faster (0.00002 s versus 0.04 s per time steps on average).
-Note that `linmodel` is only valid for angular position near 180°.
+Note that `linmodel` is only valid for angular positions near 180°.
 Multiple linearized models and controllers are required for large deviations from this operating point.
 This is known as gain scheduling.